 This is less important if you are using a digital video camera and using a PC/MAC to edit.
 99.9% of video editing software can read both PAL and NTSC so it’s not a problem if you’re making videos for Youtube, but…

-If you are eventually creating a DVD of the videos you have made with your motorcycle helmet camera then get the correct format for your country.
-United Kingdom use PAL, USA & Canada use NTSC…
+If you are eventually creating a DVD of the videos you have made with your helmet camera then get the correct format for your country.
+United Kingdom uses PAL, USA & Canada use NTSC…

 Called bullet cameras for obvious reasons, these will plug into most video recorders and fit easily to the side of a motorcycle helmet.
 They can also be attached to a motorcycle so are useful if you want to record different angles.

-If you choose a bullet cam be careful as there are a lot that are made for static CCTV and won’t be suited to motorcycles.
+If you choose a bullet cam, be careful as there is a lot that is made for static CCTV and won’t be suited to motorcycles.
 Sony CCD motorcycle helmet cameras are generally pretty good.

 Each camera will be capable of recording a certain amount of lines, the higher the number of lines the better the quality.
 To get something that is good for watching on Youtube go for 500 TVL or more, anything under will look slightly grainy.